jesseDingley/py_snake_FER/README.md

 # py_snake_facial_expressions
 Classic snake game developed in Python.
-Movement of snake controlled by facial expressions.

-# py_snake_facial_expressions
-Classic snake game developed in Python.
-Movement of snake controlled by facial expressions.
+Movement of snake controlled by either the keypad or by FER (Facial Emotion Recognition).

 ## Execution
 1. Create Python 3.8 environment.